Frequently asked questions

 What about training surgeons and other professionals?

 All the professionals (anesthesiologists, nurses, speech therapists, programmers, and audiologists) except the otology surgeons are fully trained and practice independently.
-Recently, a young practicing otology surgeon observed Dr. Ishiyama’s practice at UCLA.
+Two young practicing surgeons recently observed Dr. Ishiyama’s practice at UCLA, and training continues at the EMC.

 What about the UCLA-ArmGenia project?